 It doesn't matter what it is, as long as it feels like a challenge.

 One of the great benefits of the sponsorship angle is that people can give you whatever they think it’s worth — no one is excluded from donating on account of being short on cash.

 There are endless options when it comes to competitions and raffles.
 Your best bet is to get online, search through ideas and pick ones you like the most.
 Make sure you’ve got some attractive prizes — you might be able to persuade local organisations to donate them if you offer to give them a shout out — and charge a small fee for competition entries.

-If you don't like the idea of hosting a findraising event you could try and find someone to sponsor your placement, or apply for bursaries and grants, and learn how to be a master of budgeting to raise the money for your trip.
+If you don't like the idea of hosting a fundraising event, you could try to find someone to sponsor your placement, or apply for bursaries and grants, and learn how to be a master of budgeting to raise the money for your trip.